Superunknown1103/Reguard-App/README.md

 ## API Design

-- to start the backend express server, run app.js.
+- to start the backend express server, run app.ts with the command `ts-node app.ts`.
+Make sure you have `ts-node` installed to run this command.
 - Once that is running, take a look at the possible endpoints listed under the routes comment in reguard-back/app.ts.
 You can use your browser and visit localhost://3000/ - replace 3000 with a different port if you specified one in your process.env and call these routes to take a look at the seeded data returned by the api.

 ## UI

-- Switch to the front end (reguard-front) folder and run npm start in your terminal.
-It should start a front-end application in your browser on port 3006.
+- Switch to the front end (reguard-front) folder in a new terminal window and run `npm start` in your terminal.
+Ensure the server is running so that requests can be made to the back-end.
+A react application should open in your browser on port 3006.
 - The UI renders a table, which should show customers by default.
 You can click on the Nav component buttons (Claims, Customers, Purchases) to see different data displayed in the table.
 - I was going to add a detail page for each row, but figured I'd spent enough time on the project as it was and this was something we can add later.
 By the time I had gotten it to this state, I realized I could have used React Router for rendering my table as well, so that's something to consider adding in the paired interview.

 Thanks!

+## Tests

+- Tests have been written for the APIs.
+To run tests, make sure the backend server is running.
+- Open a new terminal window, and type `npm run test`.